bradwoo8621/parrot/README.md

 MIT

 # Seeking for Cooperator
-If you are interested in this proejct, contact me via bradwoo8621@gmail.com.
+If you are interested in this project, contact me via bradwoo8621@gmail.com.